 Here are the step-by-step instructions to take the Pearson MyMathTest online placement to determine your mathematics placement for a UNT mathematics course you plan to take in the Spring 2020 semester:

 The Math Department suggests that you access the test by using either Firefox or Google Chrome.

 DO NOT TAKE THIS TEST ON A CELL PHONE OR TABLET.

 - Go to http://unt.mylabsplus.com.

-- Log in with your UNT EUID as your username and "mathplacement" as the password.
+- Log in is your UNT EUID as your username.
+The password is: mathplacement.